Current Centennial Scholars

 Lisa Barroilhet, MD (2017)

-Lisa Barroilhet, MD, is an assistant professor in the Department of Obstetrics and Gynecology at the University of Wisconsin School of Medicine and Public Health.
+Lisa Barroilhet, MD, is an associate professor in the Department of Obstetrics and Gynecology at the University of Wisconsin School of Medicine and Public Health.
 She is also a gynecologic oncologist at the UW Carbone Cancer Center and an expert in ovarian cancer, drug development, and HPV and cervical cancer screening.

 Dr. Barroilhet earned her medical degree from the University of Minnesota.
 She completed her internship and residency at North Carolina Chapel Hill and a fellowship at Harvard’s Brigham and Women’s Hospital/Dana Farber Cancer Institute in Boston.

 Dr. Barroilhet’s research is focused on improving the lives of women at high-risk for developing ovarian cancer.
 Her current research is aimed at examining a class of drugs that increase oxidative stress in cancer cells, which may ultimately prove to be a valuable option for chemoprevention, allowing women to avoid surgical menopausal and retain their ovaries.
 She is also working to advance the early detection of ovarian cancer using novel radiotracers and imaging techniques.

 Her long-term goal is to reduce the need for ovarian removal, especially in young women, and improve early detection for those patients who retain their reproductive structures.
 Dr. Barroilhet became a Centennial Scholar in July 2017.